 The University has a long history of welcoming students from Indonesia.
 In the 2013–14 academic year there were 123 students from Indonesia studying at The University of Manchester.

 Manchester has a very large British Muslim community as does the University.
 Muslim students can therefore be assured that we understand their needs.
-Our refectories serve halal food, we have a mosque on campus and there is an Islamic Students Society which plays an active and constructive role in the life of the University.
+Our refectories and halls of residence serve halal food, we have a mosque on campus and the Islamic Society for students plays an active and constructive role in the life of the University.

 We are delighted to accept applications from prospective students in Indonesia who are intending to study in the UK through the Indonesia-UK DIKTI Scholarship Programme.

 The programme, administered by the Indonesian Ministry of Education Directorate General of Higher Education (DIKTI), will fund 750 scholarships over the next five years.